jmpaon/AXIOM/README.md

 This value is also used in the EXIT calculation.
 See EXIT method section for details.

-`-t` Treshold value used in mining the indirect impacts from the impact chains.
+`-t` Threshold value used in mining the indirect impacts from the impact chains.
-The lower the treshold value, the longer the calculation will take and the more indirect impacts through the impact network will be discovered.
+The lower the threshold value, the longer the calculation will take and the more indirect impacts through the impact network will be discovered.
+Default threshold is 0.1.

-`-sep` Separator character used in input data
+`-sep` Separator character used in input data.
+Default is ';'.

 `-of` Print impact chains starting with variable with this index

 `-on` Print impact chains ending in variable with this index

+NOTE: If neither `-of` or `-on` options are present, a cross-impact matrix describing all summed direct and indirect impacts between variables is calculated.

 `-int` If this flag is present, input matrix values are assumed to be integers